azlux/log2ram/README.md

 ## Customize
 #### services :
-If you open the file `/etc/systemd/system/log2ram.service` , you will see a line starting with `Before=`, you can list here the services who need to start after log2ram, it's append when services start too fast and stop running because log2ram mount a ram folder in the same place.
+If you open the file `/etc/systemd/system/log2ram.service` , you will see a line starting by `Before=`, you can list here the services who need to start after log2ram.
+You will need to change this line when a service start too fast and stop running because log2ram mount a ram folder where it has start to write log.

 For example, If you use apache instead of nginx, add `apache2.service` into this line.